symfony/symfony-docs/messenger.rst

 Middleware for DBAL Connections ...............................

 The middlewares above are built on the entity managers of the ORM.
-Their DBAL counterparts work on connections instead, so they also run in applications that don't use the ORM:
+These two work on DBAL connections instead, so they also run in applications that don't use the ORM:

 * :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalPingConnectionMiddleware`
   pings the connections and reconnects the closed ones;
-* :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalCloseConnectionMiddleware`
-  closes the connections after handling;
-* :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalOpenTransactionLoggerMiddleware`
-  logs an error when a handler leaves a transaction open;
 * :class:`Symfony\\Bridge\\Doctrine\\Messenger\\DoctrineDbalTransactionMiddleware`
   wraps all handlers in a single DBAL transaction.

-They all take the connection registry as their first argument.
-The ping, close and logger middlewares then take connection names, either a single name or a list of them; passing none targets every DBAL connection.
-The logger middleware takes its logger second and its connection names third.
+Both take the connection registry as their first argument.
+The ping middleware then takes connection names, either a single name or a list of them; passing none pings every DBAL connection.
 The transaction middleware takes a single optional connection name, as a transaction spanning several connections wouldn't be one.

 Unlike ``doctrine_transaction``, ``DoctrineDbalTransactionMiddleware`` doesn't flush any entity manager before committing: the handlers do it.